4 Daily Struggles Of The Working Mother

-The daily struggles of a working mum are very real.
+The daily struggles of the working mother are very real.
 There’s so much to plan and organise to a strict schedule.
-This would be perfect if children stuck to time schedules but they are the worst at it – ‘hurry up’ or ‘put your shoes on please’ to them means OK i’ll sit and watch more Paw Patrol on the telly mummy. *sigh*
+This would be perfect if children stuck to time schedules but they are the worst at it – ‘hurry up’ or ‘put your shoes on please’ to them means OK I’ll sit and watch more Paw Patrol on the telly mummy. *sigh*

-The Daily Struggles Of A Working Mum – Getting Up and Ready
+Daily Struggles Of The Working Mother – 1.
+Getting Up and Ready

 This for me is the worst part of the day of being a working mum.
 Getting yourself and a 3 year old up and ready to go out dead on 8.00am is painful.